ZheyuanWU/ZheyuanWU.github.io/misc.md

 ### Something I love and would recommend ...
-📽️ Film : The French Dispatch
+📽️ Film : Yi Yi, The French Dispatch
 📖 Book : Opowiadania bizarne (“Tales of the Bizarre”), by Olga Tokarczuk
 🎮 Game: Disco Elysium
 🎴 Anime: 進撃の巨人 (Attack on Titan)